Tournament time is approaching, and MSU women’s soccer is running out of opportunities to qualify for the postseason.

 “I think we’ve been a really good road team this year,” Saxton said.
 “The one thing I do like about it, especially on the Friday game, is that we get to be professional soccer players and spend the day preparing for the game as opposed to coming from class.
 That does make a difference.”

-The Spartans are 4-2-1 on the road this season, and the two losses to Rutgers and Michigan both came from allowing game-winning goals with under two minutes remaining in regulation.
+The Spartans are 4-2-1 on the road this season, and the two losses to and both came from allowing game-winning goals with under two minutes remaining in regulation.

 MSU checks in at No. 53 on the Women’s Soccer RPI rankings, a number that could seemingly only go up if the Spartans find a way to win a few more games this year.
 With 64 teams selected for the NCAA Women’s Soccer Division I Championship, MSU’s RPI may be an important factor down the stretch.